JohnEarnest/Mako/docs/makoBasics.md

 	:const byte-size 255
 	:const hexconst  0xDEADBEEF

-`:var` declares a single-cell (one 32-bit word) variable.
+`:var` declares a single-cell (one 32-bit int) variable.
 It requires only a name, and will be initialized to a value of zero.
 When the name of a var is refrenced, the _address_ at which this variable is stored will be inlined.
 The word `@` can be used to fetch the value stored at an address, while the word `!` can be used to store a value to an address. `@` and `!` form the basis of all memory operations in Forth.

 	:var storage
 	: toggle ( -- )